Join the RHS today and support our charitable work

 Join the RHS today and support our charity

-Foxes are common in urban areas where they can damage plants and cause other nuisances in gardens.
+Foxes are common in urban areas where they can damage plants and can sometimes be considered a nuisance in gardens.

 A young fox.
 Credit RHS/Mike Ballard.